 [467]† Field and export inspection targeting the pest of concern and the application of a corrective or remedial action if the pest is detected.

-[468]IRDN, irradiation (see Table 4); PFA, pest free area; PFPP, pest free place of production; SA, systems approach (see Table 5); TR4, Tropical Race 4.
+[468]IRDN, irradiation (see Table 4); SA, systems approach (see Table 5);

 [469]Table 4.
 Options for irradiation (IRDN)